-Flexible benefits have become the new buzzword in the world of corporate insurance in the Asia Pacific region for a reason.
+Flexible benefits have become the new buzzword in the world of group medical insurance in the Asia Pacific region for a reason.
 Companies in the region which have switched to more customized benefits have seen 67 percent increase in employees’ appreciation of benefits.

 Employers can also save cost from flexible benefits and premiums.
 Ever heard of the dreaded use-it-or-lose-it rule?
 Suppose that you allocate $1,000 to a medical expense for the year and you only use $600 during the year, you must then forfeit the unused $400.
 Multiply that with hundreds or even thousands of employees, you can easily upgrade your company’ New Year’s Eve venue to a five-star hotel with the excess budget.
 You can avoid such problem by having a more customised plan which ensures that you’re not spending too much or too little on your workers’ medical insurance.